Can Lack Of Exercise Cause Erectile Dysfunction And A Low Libido?

 And let’s again remind ourselves why proper bloodflow is so important:

-In order for your penis to get erect, it needs to fill with blood.
+In order for your penis to become erect, it needs to fill with blood.

-Most forms of regular exercise such as running, swimming, biking, interval training, weight lifting, team sports, etc. will typically have positive effects on your bloodflow.
+Most forms of regular exercise such as running, swimming, biking, interval training, weight lifting, team sports, etc. will typically improve your bloodflow.

-And both aerobic exercise such as long distance running, cycling, swimming and walking, as well as anaerobic exercise such as high intensity workouts, sprints and weightlifting, will normally have beneficial effects.
+And both aerobic exercise such as long distance running, cycling, swimming and walking, as well as anaerobic exercise such as high intensity workouts, sprints and weightlifting, will normally be beneficial.

 Bowles DK, Woodman CR, Laughlin MH.
 Coronary smooth muscle and endothelial adaptations to exercise training.
 Exerc Sport Sci Rev. 2000 Apr; 28(2):57-62.